skulumani/winchester/_posts/2019-03-31-emergency.md

     - emergency
 ---

-## Emergency issues
+It is important for all members of the Cooperative to be aware of the emergency procedures.
+The actions taken during the initial moments of an emergency are critical.
+Ensure you know the following:

+1. Locations of stairwell exits on your floor and building
+2. Location of common area fire alarms

+When an emergency occurs, the first priority is life safety.
+The second priority is the stabilization of the scene.
+The following summarize the emergency procedures for the Cooperative.
-As always in any emergency (medical or threat of safety) for yourself or others:
+As always in any life threatening emergency (medical or threat of safety) for yourself or others:

 1. Call [911](tel:911) immediately